Commercial Debt Collection Solicitors in Yorkshire

-If a customer has failed to make payment of an invoice, there are several ways to try and recover the debt.
+If a customer has failed to make payment of an invoice, there are several ways to try and recover commercial debt.
 The appropriate action to take will depend on the size of the debt and your ability to prove that you are owed the money.

-The need for debt collection in the first place can be reduced by invoicing effectively.
+The need for business debt collection in the first place can be reduced by invoicing effectively.
 Businesses should make sure invoices are accurate and ensure the payment terms are clearly set out, showing the date by which payment is due.

 If an invoice has not been paid, the first and most basic step is to contact the debtor by telephone or by writing to remind them that payment is overdue.
 Do not delay making this contact!